Sorry, you need to enable JavaScript to visit this website.

 Measure

-This measures the results of investigations from a referral for abuse and neglect completed by Child Protective Services (CPS).
+This measures the results of investigations from a referral for abuse and neglect completed by Office of Hotline and Investigations (OHI).

 How This Is Measured

-This indicator reports the results of the decision made for a CPS investigation.
-A referral can be for multiple children, or one child only, as well as for multiple response of one reason only.
+This indicator reports the results of the decision made for an OHI investigation.
+An investigation can be for multiple children, or one child only, as well as for multiple responses of one reason only.
 Abuse and neglect may be substantiated for one allegation or child and unfounded for another.

 The status of the investigation indicates the result of the investigation.